Contact and Collision

-Collision group and mask in RaiSim uses bit operations as most other physics engines.
-The below example is self-explanatory
+Collision groups and masks in RaiSim use bit operations, as in most other physics engines.
+The example below is self-explanatory.

 raisim::World world;

-The collision group and mask is AND logic.
-In order for A and B collide, A should be able to collide with B and vice versa.
+The collision group and mask use AND logic.
+For A and B to collide, A must be able to collide with B and vice versa.

-By default, movable object are in collision group 1 and can collide with anything (collision mask = -1).
-All static objects (e.g., ground and height map) are by default in collision group 63 and can collide with anything.
+By default, movable objects are in collision group 1 and can collide with anything (collision mask = -1).
+All static objects (e.g., ground and heightmap) are in collision group 63 and can collide with anything.

-raisim::Object (and thus raisim::ArticulatedSystem and raisim:SingleBodyObject) have a method getContacts which returns the list of contacts.
+raisim::Object (and thus raisim::ArticulatedSystem and raisim::SingleBodyObject) have a method getContacts which returns the list of contacts.
+For example,

 auto& contactsOnAnymal = anymal->getContacts();

 Note that all vector quantities are expressed in the respective Contact Frame.
 A contact frame is defined such that its z-axis is colinear with the contact normal and its origin is at the contact point.
-Its x- and y-axes are chosen arbitrary.
-Here is an extensive example
+Its x- and y-axes are chosen arbitrarily.
+Here is a more detailed example:

-/// Let's check all contact impulses acting on "LF_SHANK"
+/// Check all contact impulses acting on "LF_SHANK"

 auto footIndex = anymal->getBodyIdx("LF_SHANK");